CULTURE & PHILOSOPHY

 The mission of Theatre Of Hearts is to promote understanding between people through cultural and artistic forums, and to empower local communities through education in the arts.

 Theatre Of Hearts, Inc. is a Los Angeles-based nonprofit 501(c)3 corporation, founded in 1987 by Executive Director Sheila Scott-Wilkinson.
-The Theatre Of Hearts/Youth First Artist-In-Residence (AIR) innovative art education programs were first introduced to Los Angeles in 1992 following the civil unrest, with seed funding from The California Arts Council, the National Endowment for the Arts, and other funders.
+The Theatre Of Hearts/Youth First Artist-In-Residence (AIR) arts service organization was first introduced to Los Angeles in 1992 following the civil unrest, with seed funding from The California Arts Council, the National Endowment for the Arts, and other funders.

 OUR UNIQUE APPROACH